 - A caravan should be serviced every year.
 If it is not looked after properly the running gear, gas systems and electrics may start to deteriorate.
 See our page on servicing.

 - An annual service is usually a condition of the warranty on new caravans.

-- Further information about keeping your caravan in good condition is given in the article – Safe for the road.
+- Further information about keeping your caravan in good condition.

 Security and insurance

-You will need to tell your car’s insurance company you will be towing.
-If you use The Camping and Caravanning Club’s Club Care insurance provider you will automatically be covered, but other companies may make an additional charge.
+Adding a towbar to a car is classed as a modification that must be declared to the car’s insurance provider.
+If you use The Camping and Caravanning Club’s Club Care insurance provider you will automatically be covered, but other companies might not cover towing at all or may make an additional charge.
 Your car’s insurance will then cover any third party damage while you are towing, but you will probably want separate caravan insurance to cover the caravan itself against damage, fire and theft.

-The terms and conditions of your policy may require you to fit security devices and impose minimum security requirements if you are using a storage compounds.
-You’ll find more information on this in the article – Keeping your Caravan, Motorhome or Trailer Secure.
+The terms and conditions of your policy is likely to require you to fit security devices and impose minimum security requirements.

 A large end-washroom may look lovely in the showroom, but if you only use sites with good facilities, you may prefer to use the caravan space for something else.
 On the other hand, there are many lovely campsites with basic facilities.
 If you are likely to enjoy the ‘away from it all’ nature of a five-van Certificated Site or the companionship of rallies or meets (often listed with an ‘own san ess’ or ‘own sanitation essential’ restriction) you may want a good shower room.
 Don’t forget, you will need to transport any water you use to and from your caravan.